ChrisYoxall/go.learning/readme.md

 ## Packages

 - Collections of source files in the same directory that are compiled together.
-- Code in a package can use all types, constants, variables, functions etc. defined within the package even when declared in a diferent file.
+- Code in a package can use all types, constants, variables, functions etc. defined within the package even when declared in a different file.
 - Every Go file must be a part of a package.
 The package it is part of is declared at the top of the file.
 - A Go executable needs an entrypoint main() function defined in a special package called main (by convention in a main.go file).
 - For non-main packages the directory should have the same name as the package.